Spring Ahead with These Tips for Shrugging off the Winter Blues While Getting Some Sleep

 We’re coming out of the winter doldrums, and it feels great.
 The sun is shining again, the ice is melting, and the animals are finally coming out of hibernation.
 In a ton of ways, it might feel like you’re coming out of hibernation too.
 Seasonal Affective Disorder is real, and it affects a huge section of the population.
 You’re probably thinking that winter is the best time to sleep, but it turns out that this isn’t true.
 Seasonal Affective Disorder takes many forms, not the least of which is insomnia.

 While it’s true that some SAD sufferers sleep too much, usually because of depression, just as often it can manifest in sleepless nights.
 The lack of activities and sunlight form a potent combination that can lead to anxiety and another night of tossing and turning under the covers.
 We thought we’d put together a handy guide that can help get your spring sleep schedule back in shape, just in time for the changing weather.
-So grab a hammock, or better yet curl up in your favorite bed, and get ready for some sleep tips that will leave you well rested and ready to enjoy the seasonal weather.

 Get Outside: Vitamin D will Help You Sleep